qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ========

-The current design of QUIC {{I-D.ietf-quic-transport}} provides reliable transport with multiplexing and security.
+The current design of QUIC {{I-D.ietf-quic-transport}} provides reliable transport with multiplexing, confidentiality, integrity and authenticity of data flows.
 A wide range of devices on today's Internet are multihomed.
 Examples include smartphones equipped with both WLAN and cellular interfaces, but also regular dual-stack hosts that use both IPv4 and IPv6.
-Experience with Multipath TCP has shown that the ability to combine different paths during the lifetime of a connection provides various benefits including bandwidth aggregation or seamless handovers {{RFC8041}},{{IETFJ}}.
+Experience with Multipath TCP has shown that the ability to combine different paths during the lifetime of a connection provides various benefits including bandwidth aggregation or seamless handovers
+{{RFC8041}},{{IETFJ}}.

 The current design of QUIC does not enable multihomed devices to efficiently use different paths simultaneously.
 This draft proposes multipath extensions